midlantica/LovelyBunchOfCoconuts/content/claims/equity_in_math.md

 ---
-title: "Equity in Math"
+title: 'Equity in Math'
-claim: "Equity in Math"
+claim: 'Equity in Math'
-translation: "2 + 2 = feelings."
+translation: '2 + 2 = feelings.'
 ---

 ## "Equity in Math"